 and it can even produce internal 16 megahertz of clock frequency with

-pure machine code to get plenty of arithmetic performance.
+discharge plenty of arithmetic performance.

 - The ATtiny85 offers not less than 512 bytes of internal SRAM,

 from which the largest amount may be used for a "random pool".

 - The overall power consumption is very low, despite

 that high clock rate the controller is running on (only about 5 mA).

 - The ATtiny25/45/85 series has been explicitly specified for

 "industrial/automotive" field of application - thus promising even

 The ports PB3/PB1 are directly connected to FT232-lines